nestjs/docs.nestjs.com/content/techniques/configuration.md

 const dbHost = this.configService.get<string>('database.host', 'localhost');
 ```

-`ConfigService` has an optional generic to help prevent accessing a config property that does not exist.
+`ConfigService` has an optional generic (type argument) to help prevent accessing a config property that does not exist.
 Use it as shown below:

 ```typescript
 interface EnvironmentVariables {